Note: This post reviews web-based suggest keyword tools. It doesn’t cover desktop tools (like keyword snatcher) or plugins (like keyword sniper).

 A rose by any other name may smell just as sweet, but good luck trying to find good results for “thorny red flower” on the first page of the SERPs!
 Until Google gets even better with its relationship-mapping (thanks Hummingbird, you’re a great start!), long-tail optimization will be a huge part of SEO.

 Whether your goal is to optimize content for the search engines or getting fresh new content ideas, using the right keywords and phrases is a big factor of success.
 The trick is knowing which keywords to incorporate in your content.
-If you’ve done a Google search for “keyword research”, than you probably know there are tons of methods, some using hardcore SEO tricks or simple keyword research tools.
+If you’ve done a Google search for “keyword research”, then you probably know there are tons of methods, some using hardcore SEO tricks or simple keyword research tools.
 The most popular keyword tool by far is the one and only Google Keyword Tool called Keyword Planner.
-Conceived originally for AdWords, this once external keyword tool is loved by SEOs for the metrics it provides.
+Conceived originally for Google Ads (formerly AdWords), this once external keyword tool is loved by SEOs for the metrics it provides.
 It’s biggest shortcoming?
-It mostly reveals only head or body keywords, and you have to wrestle it out of an AdWords account.
+It mostly reveals only head or body keywords, and you have to wrestle it out of a Google Ads account.

 But what about those times you need more detailed, long-tail keywords?